-It was rumoured that Beatles history was made at the Theatre when Paul McCartney who had written new song here in Blackpool, called “Yesterday” sang it for the first time on the ABC stage.
+Even the Beatles played a concert at the ABC Theatre in 1963.
+And it’s rumoured that Beatles history was made here.
+Paul McCartney had written new song here in Blackpool, called “Yesterday”.
+Allegedly he sang it for the first time on the ABC stage.

-(Steve said) I don’t know if it was ever true or not, its up to you if you wish to believe it, but its a nice thought anyway.
-It was also said that Elvis Presley played at the ABC Theatre as well, but I have yet to find any proof of this to be true.
+(Steve said) “I don’t know if it was ever true or not, it’s up to you if you wish to believe it.
+It’s a nice thought anyway.
+It’s also said that Elvis Presley played at the ABC Theatre, but I’ve yet to find any proof that it’s true.”

 Cannon, MGM… and back to ABC

-It wasn’t to last, in 2005 it lost its late night drinks licence, an important thing to have if you’re a night club, so it had to close down for a month in October as a result.
-It was eventually sold on in May to a company called Nexum Leisure costing them a further £2 million and opened in June 2007 as a Polish Club, but it too closed on the 10th August 2011 and never opened again.
+In May 2006 it was eventually sold on to a company called Nexum Leisure.
+It reopened in June 2007 as a Polish Club, but it too closed on the 10th August 2011 and never opened again.

 The end of the road

-However, it wasn’t to be.
-Most of the features of architectural significance had been removed over the years.
-The ones that were left had been neglected beyond the point at which they could be saved.
+Almost all of the features with any architectural significance had been removed over the years.
+The ones left behind were neglected beyond the point of being saved.

-Demolition of the Syndicate
+Demolition of the ABC Theatre/Syndicate Nightclub

-Have you got anything to add?
+Got anything to add?